auth0/auth0-PHP/UPGRADE.md

 echo 'We made ' . $users->countNetworkRequests() . ' paginated network requests.';
 ```

+⚠️ Note that SDK 8.0's `HttpResponsePaginator` does not currently support checkpoint pagination.
+This will be introduced in a later release.

-### Using the new Auth0::getCredentials() method to retrieve session credentials
+### Using the new `Auth0::getCredentials()` method to retrieve session credentials

 `Auth0::getCredentials` is a new convenience function that returns the available Id Token, Access Token, Access Token expiration timestamp, and Refresh Token (if one is available) when they are available from session storage.
-It also offers accessTokenExpired, a bool which you can more easily compare to decide if you need to renew or prompt to log back in.
+It also returns a `accessTokenExpired` bool value that you can more easily compare to decide if you need to renew or prompt to log back in.

 ```PHP
 use Auth0\SDK\Auth0;